tan-theta/Blockchain-Chain-of-Custody/README.md

 Using blockchain to implement chain of custody to preserve forensic evidence records.

+The Chain of Custody form is a critical element to a forensic investigation because examiners use it to record the history of the evidence from the time it is found until the case is closed or goes to court.
+By keeping this record, examiners can show that the integrity of the evidence has been preserved and not open to compromise.
+And in the unfortunate event that evidence does become contaminated, the chain of custody will clearly identify the responsible individual.

 A Chain of Custody form keeps track of three pieces of important information (in addition to all the details that uniquely identify the specific piece of evidence)